MICKAI®ArticlesSovereign AI for Critical Nationa…

 Micky Irons, founder, Mickai

 That combination, air gapped operation, owned memory, deterministic governance and a signed record on every action, is protected by a substantial body of intellectual property.
-We currently hold 104 filed UK patent applications containing approximately 2,340 claims, with full specifications, claims and figures, and we are building toward examination and grant.
+We currently hold 104 filed UK patent applications containing 2,340 claims, with full specifications, claims and figures, and we are building toward examination and grant.
 The specifications describe how the parts fit together, from the governance layer to the audit and signing scheme, so the architecture is documented rather than merely asserted.

 Signal that this approach resonates